 If you are an EU citizen and want to open a business in Lithuania, you do not need a residence permit.
 For more information regarding starting a business, click here.

-The Startup Visa gives you special access to a streamlined migration procedure for claiming a temporary residence permit in Lithuania.
-A temporary residence permit will then allow you to live in the country for one year, with the possibility of a further one-year extension.
+The Startup Visa gives you special access to a streamlined migration procedure to obtain a temporary residence permit in Lithuania.
+A temporary residence permit will then allow you to live in the country for one year, with a possibility to extend it two times for a total duration of three years.
+Additionally, if the temporary residence permit has been extended twice, it may be replaced by a temporary residence permit for an additional two years provided that the foreigner in question submits a document confirming that the incorporated startup attracted an investment of at least EUR 30,000 from the date of establishment in Lithuania.
+The change represents a prolonged term of residency possibility from three up to five years in total.
 You’ll also be allowed to bring your family with you.
-To prolong your stay after the 2 years are up, you’ll have to fulfill regular immigration requirements.
+To prolong your stay after one year, you’ll have to fulfil regular immigration requirements.
 The Startup Lithuania team will be there to guide you through the application process and help you get your idea up and running in Lithuania.

-The online application will require you to fill out a form consisting of three basic parts.
-You’ll need to describe yourself, your team, and your business idea.
-You’ll need to provide basic personal information about each team member, a general review of your team, and an overview of your startup idea and development strategy.
-Plus, the uploading of any supporting documents (such as a CV, business pitch deck and other related information) would be a plus!
+The online application consists of four basic parts.
+You’ll need to describe the founders, your team product and strategy.
+You’ll also need to provide basic personal information about each team member, a general review of your team and an overview of your startup idea/product and development strategy.
+Uploading any supporting documents (such as a CV, business pitch deck and other related information) would be a plus!
+A pitch deck is mandatory.

 If you are an EU citizen and are planning to stay for more than 3 months, you need to register to get an EU National Certificate from the Migration Center.